In which the Carlyle Club makes a French connection.

 Rhodes, who modelled himself on Caesar, was one of the dominant figures in Victorian colonialism.
 He ruthlessly exploited southern Africa’s mineral wealth and dreamed of building a Cape-Cairo railway.

 Okay, let’s review.
-On the one hand, we have a “liberation struggle” by a “freedom fighter,” culminating in Zimbabwe’s legitimate “independence” in 1980 — which somehow led to an “erosion” of actual “civil liberties,” not to mention “corruption, blatant patronage and repression,” and of course literal dependence on “the spigots of international support.”
-On the other hand, we have Rhodesia, the “renegade colony,” going rogue, declaring its fraudulent, unauthorized, illegal “independence” in 1965 (Weekly Standard, 2007):
+On the one hand, we have a “liberation struggle” by a “freedom fighter,” which was also “a war on behalf of the 7 million blacks,” culminating in Zimbabwe’s legitimate “independence” in 1980—which somehow led to an “erosion” of actual “civil liberties,” not to mention “corruption, blatant patronage and repression,” and of course literal dependence on “the spigots of international support.”

 The move was immediately condemned as illegal (“an act of treason”) by the British government, the Commonwealth, and the United Nations.
 Independent Rhodesia was not recognized by any country; even apartheid South Africa sent no ambassador to Salisbury, the capital.
 Britain and the U.N. imposed economic sanctions, and many Rhodesians worried that an oil embargo would cripple their landlocked country.